philippesic/aiaa/README.md

 The model is currently trained on a set of 512 renders of ```demo_scene``` at both (1920x1080) and (3840x2160) downscaled for antialiasing.

-Currently, the model runs at approximately 270-350ms, or a possible framerate of 2.8-3.5 fps.
+After compilation, the model averages a 2.5ms frametime impact for a maximum possible framerate of approximately 400fps.

 Limited training data also confines this model's accuracy to ```demo_scene```.

-Future updates will include substantial performance improvements and applicability to imagery beyond the demo.

 # How to Run